grafana/loki/docs/sources/operations/loki-canary.md

   -metric-test-range duration
         The range value [24h] used in the metric test instant-query.
 Note: this value is truncated to the running time of the canary until this value is reached (default 24h0m0s)
   -out-of-order-max duration
-    	  Maximum amount of time to go back for out of order entries (in seconds). (default 1m0s) -out-of-order-min duration
+    	  Maximum amount of time to go back for out-of-order entries (in seconds). (default 1m0s) -out-of-order-min duration
-    	  Minimum amount of time to go back for out of order entries (in seconds). (default 30s) -out-of-order-percentage int
+    	  Minimum amount of time to go back for out-of-order entries (in seconds). (default 30s) -out-of-order-percentage int
       	Percentage (0-100) of log entries that should be sent out of order.
   -pass string